rostislav-nikitin90/rostislav-nikitin90/README.md

 - Proficient in: HTML and CSS
 - Skills: JavaScript (intermediate), Python (intermediate), C# (intermediate), Figma (intermediate)

+## Projects

+Two of my favorite student projects involved:
+1. Developing 4-page prototype chamber of commerce website using JavaScript to dynamically load JSON data and API responses:
+   Link to the website: [Budva Chamber of Commerce](https://rostislav-nikitin90.github.io/wdd231/chamber/)
+2. Developing 3-page travel website for Budva, Montenegro with 1 page that dynamically loads local attractions from JSON and displays them with interactive modals:
+   Link to the website: [Visit Budva - Travel Guide](https://rostislav-nikitin90.github.io/wdd231/finalproject/home.html) Link to the repository related to these two projects: [WDD 231](https://github.com/rostislav-nikitin90/wdd231)

 ## Let's Connect!

 - Here is my [LinkedIn](https://www.linkedin.com/in/nikitin-rostislav/) profile